Connect with others who understand.

 “I suffer from random blackouts,” wrote another member.

 Fainting and blacking out can be serious, indicating that something significant is going on in your body.
-Although fainting can have a number of causes, many can be traced back to MS.
+Although fainting can have many causes, it may be traced back to MS.

-An MS crash or attack happens when you experience new MS symptoms or an increase in current MS symptoms.
+An MS relapse, also known as an exacerbation, attack, or flare-up, happens when you experience new MS symptoms or an increase in current MS symptoms that lasts at least 24 to 48 hours.
 Inflammation in your central nervous system (CNS), which includes your brain and spinal cord, can cause MS flare-ups to feel different each time.
 They can vary from mild to severe.

-Balance problems and fatigue, which may lead to fainting or blackout, can increase during an MS crash.
-The symptoms you experience, such as vision problems, depend on the area of the CNS affected by inflammation.
-An MS crash can last for days, weeks, or months.
+During a relapse, balance problems and fatigue can get worse.
+These can make you more likely to fall.
+These symptoms do not by themselves cause true fainting (passing out).
+Fainting usually happens when blood flow to the brain drops or when the heart and autonomic nerves are not working together.
+The relapse symptoms you experience, such as vision problems, depend on the area of the CNS affected by inflammation.
+An MS relapse can last for days, weeks, or months.

 What Causes Fainting and Blacking Out in MS?

 Fainting and blacking out with MS may be caused by new or growing MS-related lesions.
-It can also be caused by autonomic dysfunction (also known as autonomic failure), which happens when the autonomic nervous system (ANS) does not work properly.
+If these lesions are located in specific areas, they may lead to autonomic dysfunction or dysautonomia, which happens when the autonomic nervous system (ANS) doesn’t work properly.
 The ANS regulates your unconscious body functions and helps you keep your balance.
 Autonomic dysfunction can cause people with MS to fall.
+Some people may experience autonomic failure, where ANS dysfunction leads to severe symptoms.

 In some cases, however, blacking out and fainting may be caused by factors unrelated to MS.